 If you suffer from gynecomastia or have male breasts, there are cosmetic options to help.
 One cosmetic procedure that many people do not know about is male breast reduction surgery.
 Many people choose not to talk about or even recognize the need for male breast surgery and the majority of cosmetic surgery practices are geared towards women.
 We at Nuance Cosmetic Surgery in Folsom, CA, however, understand the need for this surgery.
 If you are considering this procedure, you might have some questions.
 We are here to help.

 What Causes Gynecomastia?

 Gynecomastia is the enlargement or growth of breast tissue in men.
-The primary cause is an upset in the testosterone / estrogen balance.
+The primary cause is upset in the testosterone/estrogen balance.
 Several things can upset this delicate balance:

 Natural Hormone Changes